Kazyel/mini-projects/README.md

 This project started from an idea I had after watching some general and interview React questions for awhile.

-So I said to myself: "Would be pretty cool if I could storage all theses patterns and knowledge visually somewhere"...
+So I said to myself: "Would be pretty cool if I could store all theses patterns and knowledge visually somewhere"...

 And here it is.